The ASVAB test is a multiple-choice test used by the military to measure an applicant’s suitability for enlistment.

 If you know how to approach the questions in this section, you should have no trouble at all.
 It’s well worth your time to take our practice tests, using the same logical steps to solve each problem until they become second nature.
 To solve these word problems, you will need to:

 - Identify the question you are being asked.

 - Rewrite that question as a mathematical equation.

 - List the information you will need to know to solve the problem.

 - List each step you must take to solve the problem.

 With enough practice, you will automatically follow these steps and easily answer the word problems in this section.

-ASVAB Paragraph Comprehension (PC)
+Paragraph Comprehension (PC)

 Don’t let the PC section of the test throw you for a loop.
-Unlike the individual multiple choice questions in other sections, here you will need to read a paragraph and answer several questions in a row based on that one paragraph.
-The people who designed this section of the ASVAB really knew how to make sure you are able to read detailed (and often boring) documents, remember the details of what you read, understand why they’re important, and be able to pick out the key concepts they illustrate.
+Unlike the individual multiple-choice questions in other sections, here you will need to read a paragraph and answer several questions in a row based on that one paragraph.
+The people who designed this section of the exam really knew how to make sure you are able to read detailed (and often boring) documents, remember the details of what you read, understand why they’re important, and be able to pick out the key concepts they illustrate.